Quantum Circuit Evolution on NISQ Devices: Experimental Evaluation

 \paragraph{Results}

-The results for the local problem are depicted in Fig. \ref{fig:X}.
+The results for the local problem are depicted in \cref{fig:X}.
 In this experiment we optimize a trivial sum of local $\sigma_x$ Paulis over the full set of qubits.
 Clearly, the ground state then is given by the $n$ qubit product state $\ket{\psi_0} = \ket{-}_1 \otimes \ket{-}_2 \otimes \dots \otimes \ket{-}_n$ which can be prepared by local operations.
-Since the problem lacks a correlation requirement between the qubits we expect fast convergence for both the simulation and the real runs and observe so in Fig. \ref{fig:X} with all runs rapidly converging to the global minimum.
-For both evaluated quantum machines the performance of the local Hamiltonian is very close between simulation and real machine.
-This result is consistent with expectation that optimization with rather noise-resilient local operations should be easily reproducible on quantum hardware.
-Fig. \ref{fig:op_usage} shows the distribution over gates that contribute to the optimization.
-Since for this experiment we chose the $y$-eigenstate on all qubits as the initial state, we expect rotations around the $z$-axis (in the plot denoted 'rz') to be particularly useful.
-This intuition is confirmed and we find that by a large margin this is indeed the rotation chosen most frequently.
-Furthermore, the figure shows that slight alterations to the chosen $z$-rotations or replacements in favor of $z$-rotations are preferred over gate deletion.
-Thereby, the algorithm admits to a gradient-like functionality once the appropriate set of gates is found. \\
+Since the problem lacks a correlation requirement between the qubits we expect fast convergence for both the simulation and the real runs and observe so in \cref{fig:X} with all runs steadily converging to the global minimum.
+The convergence is a bit steeper in the simulation, which is probably due to sampling noise when evaluating the Hamiltonian approximately from a fixed number of measurements, whereas the simulation has access to the true expectation value.
+Since for this experiment we chose the $\sigma^{(y)}$ eigenstate on all qubits as the initial state, we expect rotations around the $z$-axis (in the plot denoted $\rz$) to be particularly useful.
+This intuition is confirmed and we find that, by a large margin, this is indeed the rotation chosen most frequently according to \cref{fig:op_usage}.
+Moreover, the figure shows that slight alterations to the chosen $z$-rotations or replacements in favor of $z$-rotations are preferred over gate deletions.
+Thereby, the algorithm admits to a gradient-like functionality once the appropriate set of gates is found.

-We next considered performance for the transverse-field Ising model (Fig \ref{fig:TFI}).
+We next considered performance for the transverse field Ising model, \cref{fig:TFI}.
 The simulated runs show reliable convergence even for a low small number of offspring created per generation.
-Note that for TFI the optimization of the local problem is bounded by the number of qubits in the system, hence where this threshold is surpassed, the algorithm optimizes also with respect to the entangling gates.
-The right hand side clearly shows the desired behavior.
-In the real hardware case, during initial parts of the algorithm we consistently observe optimization similar to the simulation, yet notice a reduction in progress after $\sim$ 50 generations.
-This might be caused by single-qubit gates losing their effectiveness after the initial stages of optimization. \\
+Note that for TFI the optimization of the local problem is bounded by the number of qubits in the system hence where this threshold is surpassed, the algorithm optimizes also with respect to the entangling gates.
+The right-hand side clearly shows the desired behavior.
+In the real hardware case, during the initial parts of the algorithm, we consistently observe optimization similar to the simulation yet notice a reduction in progress after $\sim$ 50 generations.
+Gate noise of deep candidate circuits might be a limiting factor here.